iangrunert/git-ratchet/README.md

 ...
 ```

-It then checks the measurements against previous values stored in your git repository, and returns a non-zero exit code if the metrics have increased.
-Otherwise, it stores the metrics againt the current commit hash and exits.
+It then checks the measurements against previous values stored in your git repository, and returns a non-zero exit code if the measures have increased.
+Otherwise, it stores the measures againt the current commit hash and exits.

 ## How do I check my changes locally?

-Run ```git ratchet check``` locally.
-This checks the metrics against previous values but does not write the new values if they are okay.
+Run ```git ratchet check``` locally, feeding in the calculated input.
+This checks the measures against previous values but does not write the new values if they are okay.

 ## How do I see the trend over time?